KenB773/kenb773.github.io/SilentScalperProj.md

 3. Lambda extracts metadata: filename, size, timestamp
 4. The metadata is stored in a DynamoDB table (`SS-FileMetadata`)
 5. An SNS topic (`SSAlerts`) sends a notification email
-6. If an error occurs, the file is moved to a quarantine bucket
+6. If an error occurs, the file is moved to a quarantine bucket (`silent-scalper-quarantine-test`)
 7. Logs and alerts are published to CloudWatch

 ---